brefphp/bref/README.md

 ## TODO

 - init: ask for the project name
-- init: create files and explain files to add to gitignore (node_modules, etc.)
 - Deploy: auto-add `handler.js`
-- Deploy: script (e.g. composer install, etc.)
 - Allow configuring the file name of the application (`lambda.php`)
 - Handle errors/exceptions and logs
 - Avoid using a temporary file for the output
 - Test framework
+- Move to serverless plugin entirely?

 ## Setup